flshpog/fishpog.lol/godrick/README.md

 - Ensure Chart.js library loaded (check network tab)

 **API errors?**
+- Verify backend is running and accessible
+- Check `js/config.js` has correct backend URL
-- Verify your API key is correct in `.env`
+- Verify API key in backend `.env` file
-- Check you have API credits in your Anthropic account
-- Ensure `.env` file is in the root directory
+- Check CORS is enabled on backend

+**CORS errors?**
+- Backend has CORS enabled, but make sure your hosting platform doesn't override it
+- Check that `config.js` points to the correct backend URL (including https://)

 **Server won't start?**
 - Check if port 3000 is already in use
-- Try changing the PORT in `.env`
+- Try changing PORT in `.env`
 - Verify all dependencies installed with `npm install`

+## Development Workflow

+1. **Local development:**
+   - Run backend: `npm start` (in godrick directory)
+   - Open `index.html` in browser
+   - Make changes to frontend files
+   - Refresh browser to see changes

+2. **Deploy to production:**
+   - Deploy backend to Render/Railway/Vercel
+   - Update `js/config.js` with backend URL
+   - Push to GitHub (auto-deploys to fishpog.lol/godrick)

 ## License

 ISC

-## Contributing

-Feel free to open issues or submit pull requests!

 ---